-Before Gran Fondos grew in popularity, male and female road cyclists of all abilities had few opportunities to compete together.
+Before Gran Fondos and gravel events grew in popularity, male and female cyclists of all abilities had few opportunities to compete together on the road, dirt, or velodrome.
 Sure, non-competitive century rides and charity events always had mixed fields, but once there was a competitive element to a cycling event fields were divided up by sex and category.
 Gran Fondos changed that dynamic by combining all fields into one mass-start event and, unlike road races, allowing riders of any sex and ability level to work together.
 What fun!
-Succeeding and achieving your goals in a mixed field presents some new challenges and opportunities, so here are some tips to help you out.
+Succeeding and achieving your goals in a field of men and women of varying ability presents some new challenges and opportunities, so here are some tips to help you out.

 Start like you mean it

 Most Fondos have a first come, first served layout at the start line.
 If you know you can ride at the front of the field be sure to position yourself close to the start line.
 The front group in a Gran Fondo often starts hard (after a neutral rollout) to create a separation and leave the majority of the field behind.
 You want to start near the front to have a better chance of staying ahead of this split.
 This may mean getting to the start line early, so you may want to bring a old jacket you can peel off and hand to a friend right before starting.

 Position Yourself Wisely

 Don’t make your job harder than it is.
 Racing a Gran Fondo depends on how you manage your efforts.
 There is no reason to burn matches trying to move forward in the first 10 miles when you could have started there.
 Commonly, a Gran Fondo will have a neutral roll out.
 It is important to hold you positioning in the group during this neutral roll out, which takes more skill and focus than it does physical strength.